michelle-miller/conversation/develop-app.md

 Use the `node <filename.js>` command to run the example application.
 {: javascript}

-Use the `python <filename.py>` command to run the example application.
+Use the `python3 <filename.py>` command to run the example application.
 {: python}

 Paste the example code into a file named `AssistantSimpleExample.java`.
 You can then compile and run it.